-When it comes to diversity of flavour and colour, nothing compares to the pepper.
-With a heat level from sweet to fiery hot, and in every colour of the rainbow, peppers boast an incredible spectrum of characteristics.
-All varieties are good sources of vitamins (200 g of red pepper contains nearly three times as much vitamin C as an orange) and contain disease-fighting properties.
+When it comes to diversity of flavor and color, nothing compares to the pepper.
+With a heat level from sweet to fiery hot, and in every color of the rainbow, peppers boast an incredible spectrum of characteristics.
+All varieties are good sources of vitamins (a cup of red bell pepper contains nearly three times as much vitamin C as an orange) and contain disease-fighting properties.
 Plus, both hot and sweet peppers have been shown to enhance weight loss by burning fat.